nathancarter/group-explorer/README.md

 ## Status

+**Release 3.0.0:** First official full-featured release!
+It's not done yet, though.
+We would still appreciate suggestions for enhancements or bug reports.

 **Beta:** We would appreciate any bug reports during summer 2019, so that we can have a polished and reliable version ready for students in Fall 2019 courses.